 The AP affiliated with an AP MLD that is operating on that link shall not transmit any frame to any of the non-AP STAs affiliated with its associated non-AP MLD (see 35.3.7.2.1 (General)).

-NOTE 1—When an AP MLD advertises that a link is disabled for all associated non-AP MLDs, a non-AP MLD remains associated with the AP MLD unless the non-AP MLD has a single setup link with the AP MLD and that link is advertised as disabled.
+NOTE 1—When an AP MLD advertises that a link is disabled for all associated non-AP MLDs, a non-AP MLD remains associated with the AP MLD unless the non-AP MLD has (#22058) one or more setup links with the AP MLD and all these links are advertised as disabled.

 NOTE 2—The AP affiliated with an AP MLD that is operating on the link that will be disabled might disassociate or use a BSS Transition Management Request frame for non-AP STAs not affiliated with an MLD.